School of Wind, Brass and Percussion – Audition Requirements

 It would be preferred if at least one of these works was from memory, but it is not compulsory.

-Your submission should also include a two-minute introduction (either as a separate video or as part of your main audition recording), outlining who you are, why you would like to study with us, and a little about the repertoire you’re playing.
+Your recording should also include a two-minute introduction (either as a separate video or as part of your main audition recording), outlining who you are, why you would like to study with us, and a little about the repertoire you’re playing.

 Saxophone